giraone/pms-sample-jee-01-ajs1/README.md

-# Sample RIA frontend application based on Angular 1.4 and Bootstrap 3
+# Sample browser application based on Angular 1.4 and Bootstrap 3

-This is an Angular 1.X browser application to be used as a frontend for this ["JEE Kickstart 1  Web Application"](https://github.com/giraone/pms-sample-jee-01).
+This is an Angular 1.X / Bootstrap 3 browser application to be used as a front-end for this GitHub back-end project: ["JEE Kickstart 1  Web Application"](https://github.com/giraone/pms-sample-jee-01).

 ## Requirements
 * [NodeJS](http://nodejs.org) NodeJS